dribnet/purvs/README.md

 ### Dial Clock

 The dial clock is a clock which has three rotating dials which tell the second, minute, and hour.

-I've managed to get the foundation code working, with the dials turning and moving properly, with text rotating with it.
-Now, I need to focus on making the clock look appealing, and how I originally wanted it to.
+An indicator at the top of the clock shows what time it is.

+In these recent versions, I've changed the colours of the clock to look like brass, with some shadows around the dials to give it a 3D look.

+The background changes from day to night when the alarm goes off.
+I figured this should work well as an alarm, because who has an alarm at night?
+And if you look at a normal clock and see it's night, then you know you're VERY late.